jordan-breton/uws-reverse-proxy/README.md

 If you're not in a similar use case, just set up an **Nginx** or **Apache** proxy that will filter the requests to redirect them on the good **private** port, they will be more efficient and flexible.

-Conversely, if your server have to work in **restricted server environment** or if for whatever reason you want `uWebSockets.js` to handle all requests without standing behind a proxy, then this package is made for you :)
+Conversely, if your server has to work in **restricted server environment** or if for whatever reason you want `uWebSockets.js` to handle all requests without standing behind a proxy, then this package is made for you :)

-In the case of **express** you _could_ use a package like [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) to do the opposite (using `express` as a reverse-proxy to forward requests to `uWebSockets.js`), but this doesn't seem to work at the time
+In the case of **express** you _could_ use a package like [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware) to do the opposite (using `express` as a reverse proxy to forward requests to `uWebSockets.js`), but this doesn't seem to work at the time
 I'm writing this, and **it defeats the main advantage of `uWebSockets.js`**: its astonishing performances.

 ## Important note about SSL